-Un Warns Of Disease Threat In Flood-Ravaged East Libya
+UN Warns Of Disease Threat In Flood-Ravaged East Libya

 Rescue teams from several European and Arab countries kept up the grim search for bodies in the mud-caked wasteland of smashed buildings, crushed cars and uprooted trees.

+The waters submerged a densely populated 6-square-kilometre area in Derna, damaging 1,500 buildings of which 891 were totally razed, according to a preliminary report released by the Tripoli government based on satellite images.

-One bereaved resident, Abdul Wahab al-Masouri, lamented what has become of his city.
+One bereaved Derna resident, Abdul Wahab al-Masouri, lamented what has become of his city.

-"We grew up here, were raised here... but we've come to hate this place, we've come to hate what it has become," he said.
+“We grew up here, we were raised here...
+But we've come to hate this place, we've come to hate what it has become,” he said.

 “The buildings, the neighbourhood, the villagers, the sheikhs... the wadi has returned to the state it was 1,000 years ago.
 People live in caves, the city looks dead, barren, there is no life left.”